The French Lieutenant's Woman (film): Plot

 The film intercuts the stories of two romantic affairs.
 One is within a Victorian period drama involving a gentleman palaeontologist, Charles Smithson, and the complex and troubled Sarah Woodruff, known as "the French lieutenant's woman".
 The other affair is between the actors Mike and Anna, playing the lead roles in a modern filming of the story.
 In both segments, Jeremy Irons and Meryl Streep play the lead roles.

-John Fowles's The French Lieutenant's Woman had multiple endings, and the two parallel stories in the movie have different outcomes.
+John Fowles's The French Lieutenant's Woman has multiple endings, and the two parallel stories in the movie have different outcomes.
 In the Victorian story, Charles enters into an intensely emotional relationship with Sarah, an enigmatic and self-imposed exile he meets just after becoming engaged to Ernestina (Lynsey Baxter), a rich merchant's daughter in Lyme Regis.
+Sarah tells Charles to meet her by the cliffs and tells him of how she lost her virtue in the public's eyes when she bedded a French Lieutenant who had washed ashore in a household she was then working for as a governess.
+While initially disturbed by her, Charles tells her to go to London and he would secretly send her money to live on.
 Charles and Sarah meet secretly in the Lyme Regis Undercliff and eventually have sex in an Exeter hotel.
+During the affair, Sarah's hymen breaks and that is how Charles learns Sarah never had sex with the French Lieutenant at all, and he forgives her for lying to him.

 This leads to Charles's breaking his engagement, but then Sarah disappears.
 In social disgrace after being sued for breach of promise by Ernestina, Charles searches for Sarah, fearing she has become a prostitute in London.
 After three years, Sarah, who has a job as a governess in the Lake District, contacts Charles to explain that she needed time to find herself.
 Despite Charles's initial anger, he forgives her, and the two are reconciled.
 They are finally seen boating on Windermere.

 In the modern story, the American actress Anna and the English actor Mike, both married, are shown as having an extended affair during the making of the Victorian film, in which Anna plays Sarah and Mike portrays Charles.
 As filming concludes, Mike wishes to continue the relationship, but Anna becomes increasingly cool about the affair and avoids Mike in favour of spending time with her French husband.
 During the film's wrap party, Anna leaves without saying goodbye to Mike.
 Mike calls to Anna, using her character's name Sarah, from an upstairs window on the set where Charles and Sarah reconciled, as she drives away.